KognitionAI/pilecv4j-opencv-packaging/README.md

 ## Buliding OpenCV

 The latest version of the image processing utilities requires `opencv_contrib` in order to get the SIFT algorithm.
-The requires OpenCV to be built on whatever system you're going to run since `opencv_contrib` isn't distributed as a binary.
+This requires OpenCV to be built for whatever system you're going to run it on since `opencv_contrib` isn't distributed as a binary.
 If you don't care about using the SIFT algorithm you can install OpenCV from the binaries on Windows.
 Since you'll need to build on Linux anyway (or at least it seems that way for 3.3.1) you might as well follow the instructions here to build both the `opencv` and `opencv_contrib` projects.

 Hat Tip to Osama Abbas for [Install OpenCV 3.3.0 + Python 2: Build and Compile on Windows 10](https://www.youtube.com/watch?v=MXqpHIMdKfU) ) for bootstrapping me on building this for Windows.

 First, create a directory to build everything under. `opencv` will do.
 Create 2 subdirectories: `source`,' and `build`.
 In the `source` directory check out of github the main `opencv` tree and also the `opencv_contrib`.
-Switch to the version you want using *git checkout _[tag]_* (currently it's `3.3.1`).
+Switch to your desired opencv version using *git checkout _[tag]_* (the current released tag is `3.3.1`).

 ### Buildng OpenCV on Linux